 Your two professional references should be able to speak knowledgably about your qualifications to work at the Center.
 Reporters and editors at previous internships, advisers to student publications and professors tend to be good references.

 Examples of your work should include stories that have been published in professional or student outlets.
 Please include hyperlinks to these stories if they are available online.
 If they’re not available online, please include them as PDF files.
 Applicants with GitHub accounts are encouraged to include links to relevant repositories showing the data and programming work they did to report their stories.

 What’s the selection process?

 After you email us a resume, cover letter, contact information for two references and three examples of your work, you’ll receive an email thanking you for your application.
 Our selection committee will then read through all the applications.
 We’ll reduce the list to several finalists.

-If you’re one of the finalists, you’ll get an email from us a week or two after the relevant application deadline.
+If you’re one of the finalists, you’ll get an email from us informing you of this.
 Over email, we’ll figure out a good time for a few folks from the Center to conduct a Skype interview with you.
-Be prepared to talk about how you can help the Center for Public Integrity.
+Be prepared to talk about the materials in your application.
 Shortly after that, we’ll make our decisions.
-We’ll follow up with all our finalists.
+We’ll follow up with all applicants, including non-finalists.

 I’m still not sure whether I’m good enough to apply.
 Should I?